bmuthoga/d3-global-map-visualisation/README.md

   `black -> orange` ==> `low -> high`

-The data used has been sourced and compiled from [UN data](https://data.un.org/)
+The statistical data used has been sourced and compiled from [UN data](https://data.un.org/), while the map data has been sourced from [World Atlas](unpkg.com/world-atlas@1.1.4/world/50m.json)

 The app, and online editor, can also be found here on [CodeSandbox](https://codesandbox.io/s/d3-global-map-visualisation-llihh)